Sudhir2005/Sudhir2005/README.md

 - 🔭 I’m currently working on Machine Learning.

-- 🌱 I’m currently learning About Linear Regression Algorithms.
+- 🌱 I’m currently learning About Many Learning Algorithms in Detail.

 - ❓ Ask me about anything related to Front End Technologies In Full Stack